drumbeats/smoothie/README.md

 smoothie
 ========
-The data file was downloaded and unzipped manually
+The data file was downloaded and unzipped manually.